 You should always check the number of units you get from the output.
 Preferably, you should not settle for LED lights that are less than 300 watts.

 A majority of the grow lights are placed close to the plants.
 For this reason, the grow lights you choose should have a low heat output.
 This prevents heat damage on the plants.

 On top of this, grow lights with a high heat output burn out faster, and you will need to replace them often.
 Besides, high heat output will mean that you need to invest in expensive air extractors.

 The size of your growth room will determine the number and type of growth lights you choose.
 Armed with the garden measurements, you can start calculating the lighting area size of the lamps.

 Most cannabis gardens require at least 50 watts of light per square foot of grow space.
 For example, if you have a 5 ft. by 5 ft. grow room, you have a grow space of 25 feet.
 Multiply this number with 50 watts and you will get 1250 watts.

 For this example, you will need LED lights that have an output of at least 1250 watts.

 Finally, you need to consider the reputation of the brand.
-There are many options in the market, and it can be confusing selecting the best one.
-However, settle for a brand with a long history, extensive R&D, since the chances are that they will have higher quality grow lights.
+There are many options in the market, and it can be confusing to select the best one.
+However, settle for a brand with a long history and extensive R&D, since the chances are that they will have higher quality grow lights.